Mbed-TLS/mbedtls/docs/proposed/config-split.md

 ## Sections in tf_psa_crypto_config.h

-The tf_psa_crypto_config.h configuration file is organized into seven sections.
+The tf_psa_crypto_config.h configuration file is organized into eight sections.

 The pre-split mbedtls_config.h configuration files contains configuration options that apply to the whole code base (TLS, x509, crypto and tests) mostly